firefart/entra-phishing-detection/README.md

 This project implements an entra phishing protection.
 It's not bulletproof but can detect simple MITM scenarios by checking the `Referer` header to be a valid microsoft url.
 This can prevent EvilNGINX attacks by modifying the background image via custom branding, but can easily be bypassed.
 If an invalid referer (not `login.microsoftonline.com`) is detected, we will show a strange image to prevent the user entering some credentials (currently only available in german).
 You can implement additional alerts using the provided access logs, like a successful login without an request to this service, or a request from a server ip range.
 There are also some exposed metrics to include in your dashboards.
 The company branding CSS is no fully supported CSS as it's parsed by javascript and you can only [style the predefined elements](https://learn.microsoft.com/en-us/entra/fundamentals/reference-company-branding-css-template).
 This prevents stuff like including a dynamic CSS so we can only work with the background.
+You can also use this project for multiple clients, just create a subdomain for each one and point them to this server.
+The logs and metrics will include the calling host and can thus be differentiated.

 ## Example